tucraig/scraping/README.md

 Scraping is totally a trial and error process.
 It's best dealt in a case-by-case basis.
 I've included a few examples, though, that highlight different ways of scraping data from websites.

+None of them work *perfectly*, but take them as a starting point and as reference in how to extract different types of information.

 I've made it so all you have to do is download this repository as a zip, extract, and start coding.
 But that means you have to work from this directory, which isn't the best practice.
 You can follow along below if you want to install it on your machine.

 # Installing Stuff